Discover more from Barefoot TEFL Teacher

 AI can update old-fashioned assessment systems, give immediate assignment feedback, and use machine learning to enhance test validity.

-Nine Challenges of Adapting to AI in Education
+Nine challenges of adapting to AI in education

 Implementing AI in education is not without obstacles, many of which revolve around ethical, societal, and technical issues.